 Toting a baby around is a workout.
 One that kicks your ass and your back.
 Help banish those knots with this back and neck massager.
 It features four massage nodes to sooth tired muscles and has a built-in heat function for added stress release.
 It's lightweight and portable, so she can use it anytime.

 Start her mornings off right with this smart coffee mug.
-It keeps her java hot for up to 3 hours on a single charge.
+It keeps her java hot for up to one hour on a single charge.
 Plus, she can choose the specific temperature she prefers.
-The mug goes into sleep mode when it's empty and wakes up when she fills it up.

 Classic and timeless, these pajamas are great for hanging around and watching a movie (as if she'll have time, but dare to dream).
 And the button-down front is ideal for nursing mothers.
 This set doesn't stretch out or fade, no matter how often she washes it.